boytchev/etudes/index.md

 This is a repository for the source code of various 3D programlets.

 ### Voronoiless [Three.js]
-Voronoi diagrams [more info](https://en.wikipedia.org/wiki/Voronoi_diagram) partitions the plane into regions based on a set of points.
+Voronoi diagrams [[more info](https://en.wikipedia.org/wiki/Voronoi_diagram)] partitions the plane into regions based on a set of points.
 This etude demonstrates how to construct a Voronoi diagram based on an image without any special algorithm [Live demo](threejs/voronoiless.html).

 ### Hollow-face illusion [Three.js]
-The hollow-face illusion [more info](https://en.wikipedia.org/wiki/Hollow-Face_illusion), tricks our brains to think that a concave shape is convex.
+The hollow-face illusion [[more info](https://en.wikipedia.org/wiki/Hollow-Face_illusion)], tricks our brains to think that a concave shape is convex.
 The illusion works not only horizontally, but also &ndash; vertically [Live demo](threejs/hollow-face-illusion.html).

 ### Ghosts in the rain [Three.js]
 Insired by the generative art and creative coding by Senbaku [posted here](https://twitter.com/senbaku/status/1473548401019355140), let's try to model and animate it in Three.js.
 Rain is modelled by particle system with trails.
 [Live demo](threejs/ghosts-in-the-rain.html).